 My name is Neil Sanderson.
-I have been a licensed amateur radio operator for 46 years, and still enjoy the hobby tremendously.
+I have been a licensed amateur radio operator since 1970, and still enjoy the hobby tremendously.

 If you would like to know more about my station, or about how you can get involved in ham radio, please feel free to contact me.

 73 (“Best Regards” in Morse Code)